mysterymath/lcc6502/Implementation_Defined_Behavior.md

 makes a great many assumptions about external routines.
 Particularly, it assumes that external routines have no visible side effects to processor registers or the regions of memory available to the compiler, except those accessed using volatile.
-Additionally, no C->external->C call chains are assumed possible; all external routines are assumed to be either roots or leaves of the call graph.
+Externally visible C functions called from external routines do not preserve anything; they may clobber any memory location made available to the compiler (via linker script), as well as any processor flag or register.
+Finally, no C->external->C call chains are assumed possible; all external routines are assumed to be either roots or leaves of the call graph.

 The above assumptions are overly restrictive in many cases, so the compiler allows external routines to be annotated with their side effects.